 Some of the foams mentioned in the previous sections have been around for over fifty years and have proven to be very effective on hydrocarbon fuels.
-However, these foams were not developed for application on ethanol-blended fuels and are simply ineffective.

-This is because the alcohol or ethanol content of the blended fuel literally attacks the foam solution, absorbing the water component of the foam solution into the ethanol-blended fuel.
+However, these foams were not developed for application on ethanol-blended fuels are simply ineffective.
+This is because the alcohol or ethanol content of the blended fuel literally attacks the foam solution, absorbing the foam solution into the ethanol-blended fuel.
 Foam that is designed to be alcohol resistant forms a non-permeable membrane between the foam blanket and the alcohol-type fuel.
 It is crucial that these AR foams are used in combating ethanol-blended fuel fires, including E10.
 This is an important point.
 Additionally, to be effective, these foams must be applied gently to the surface of the alcohol- or ethanol-blended fuels.
 Otherwise, the foam is absorbed into the fuel and will not resurface to form an encapsulating blanket.

-Extensive testing done at the Ansul Fire Technology Center indicated that even at low-level blends of ethanol with gasoline, such as E10, there is a major effect on foam performance.
-The testing also indicated that with high-level blends of ethanol with gasoline, even AR foams required careful application methodology and techniques to control fires, suppress vapors, and stabilize the incident.
+Extensive testing done at the Ansul Fire Technology Center indicated that even at low-level blends of ethanol with gasoline, as low as E10, there is a major effect on foam performance.
+The testing also indicated that with high-level blends of ethanol with gasoline, even AR foams required careful application methodology and techniques to control fires.